darasus/ai-blog/content/the-benefits-of-investing-for-retirement.md

   risk tolerance because if you don’t know your investment portfolio, you should increase the percentage of your portfolio even more by increasing the risk of your investments.
+intro: >-
+  The quality of life for most people in their golden years is directly correlated to how well they prepared for retirement.
+According to a recent report by the National Institute on Retirement Security, as many as one-third of Americans are at risk of being unable to maintain their current standard of living in retirement.
+That’s because many are not putting away enough money on a regular basis.

+  An investment strategy that can be useful for helping you achieve your retirement goals is known as "retirement investing."
+This type of investing is geared toward enabling you to retire sooner with a more comfortable and secure standard of living.
+If you’re not quite ready to retire but would like to have more financial security once you do, it’s probably time to begin planning for your post-work life.
+A good place to start is by familiarizing yourself with the many different types of retirement investing available.
+Understanding these various options along with their pros and cons will help you determine which one(s) might be right for you.
 ---

 ## What is the benefit of investing for retirement?